Mark 4:3-14, KJV

 God’s Word — not just heard, but heard and put into practice — allows you to build your house (and your life!) on the unshakable foundation of the Lord’s eternal Word.
 In the parable, Jesus speaks of the storms and floods coming.
 But your house stands, because it is unshakably built on an eternal foundation, God’s Word.
 As you navigate the joys and sorrows, the ups and downs, of life in this world, learn God’s Word and put it into practice in your life.
 Then as you face your own “storms,” you will find a solid foundation under you that will unshakably withstand the floods and tempests.

 To his spiritual son Timothy, the apostle Paul commanded, “Preach the word!”
 We have seen above just some of the multifaceted blessings and benefits that are contained in the Word of God.
 There are many more.
 Like Timothy, we would be wise to take the apostle’s counsel and approach each day with a hope that we can share the Word of the Lord with someone — perhaps our children, a friend, a coworker, maybe even a stranger.

 Let’s all determine to obey God’s command relayed through the prophet Jeremiah: “Let him who has my word speak my word faithfully” (Jeremiah 23:28).
 We have the Lord’s powerful Word.
 Let’s be faithful to speak it to a 21st-century world that seems to be fulfilling the Lord’s prophecy of “a famine … of hearing the words of the Lord” (Amos 8:11).
 All around you are men, women, and children destined for an eternal hell for lack of hearing the life-giving Word of the Lord.
 And there are others who are going through specific trials in their lives for which there are solutions in God’s holy Word.
 What can we do? — “Speak [His] word faithfully” to them.
 As Jesus said, sow the seed of His Word.
 It has the power to change their lives forever!

-Check out our 2 most-read articles on the power of the Word of God:
+Check out our 2 most-read sermons on the power of the Word of God: